 4.2.4.1.1.3 Handling of IP options and extensions

-Requirement Name: IP packets with unnecessary options or extension headers shall not be processed.
+Requirement Name: Handling of IP options and extensions

 Requirement Description:

 IP packets with unnecessary options or extension headers shall not be processed.
 IP options and extension headers (e.g. source routing) are only required in exceptional cases.
 So, all packets with enabled IP options or extension headers shall be filtered.